TSEyifei/tseyifeizhang.github.io/_pages/cv.md

 * Catherine Casamatta, Professor in Finance, Toulouse School of Economics
 * Florian Ederer, Associate Professor in Economics, Yale University

-Softwares
+Softwares and Programming
 ======
-* Used Frequently: Stata, Python
+* Used Frequently: Stata, Python, LaTeX
-* Used not Frequently: SAS, R
+* Used not Frequently: SAS, R, Matlab

 Awards
 ======